Finnish Sauna Etiquette: A Guide for First Timers

 Best Saunas in Helsinki

 All public swimming halls in the Helsinki area have traditional electric Finnish saunas and bigger swimming halls have also a steam sauna.
-Swimming halls are the most affordable places to try a Finnish sauna.
+Swimming halls are the most affordable places to try saunas in Finland.
 If you prefer a real public sauna, head to Löyly Helsinki where you can swim right at the Baltic sea or Kulttuurisauna at Hakaniemi.

 In the summertime, trying a smoke sauna is an excellent choice.
 It is possible to try one at Kuusijärvi in Vantaa.
-If you wish to give a try to a wooden sauna, heading to Kotiharjun sauna or Sauna Hermanni near Helsinki centre are good choices.
+If you wish to give a try to a wooden sauna, head to Kotiharjun sauna or Sauna Hermanni near Helsinki centre.

 People who prefer a more international atmosphere should visit one of the best spas in Helsinki.
-For example, Allas Sea Pool is a great option.
+For example, the open-air Allas Sea Pool is a great option.

-- Can I wear clothes in a Finnish sauna in Finland?
+- Can I wear clothes in a Finnish sauna?

 - No, you can't but wearing a towel is allowed.